GeoffCrittenden/food-api/README.md

   ``$ rake db:create`` and ``$ rake db:migrate`` will set up the realtional tables.

   ``$ rake db:seed`` will seed the development database with a few samples.

+  You can also run `$ rails console` or `$ rails c` to launch the console which will allow for further throubleshooting, if needed.

 ####Running the Test Suite: